 “With Menlo, not only is a page fully isolated, it is put into read-only mode,” Lee explains.
 “So, the user can still view the page, they can scroll through and navigate it, but they can’t enter in any information.”

 This also has the benefit of providing a teachable moment, he explains.
 Without needing a security awareness, or phishing simulation solution, Menlo can provide users with a message, letting them know the page they are viewing is unsafe, and they have been fooled by a phishing attack.

 Considering an Isolation solution?

 Menlo’s advice if you’re considering an Isolation solution?
-Get
+Get in touch.

 “The te Menlo’s advice if you’re considering an Isolation solution?
 Get in touch.“The technology is cloud based, so very easy to set up, deploy and trial,” Raybould says.
 “It integrates very easily with existing infrastructure.
 Get in touch and let’s get it set up!”